 Haven’t heard of PPC Bee? – check their website for more information.
 The UX is quite intuitive and there is also a manual.
-This article won’t mention the basic stuff you can read at their website.
+This article won’t mention the basic stuff you can read on their website.
 This is about the real usage, tips and tricks that you won’t get anywhere else.

 1. Feed is the King

-- How people search? – which parameters they use?
+- How people search? – which parameters do they use?
 Is it mainly the generic search term or very specific?

-- What are the general benefits or USPs? – Longer warranty for specific category and other benefits that you want to have in the feed.
+- What are the general benefits or USPs? – Longer warranty for a specific category and other benefits that you want to have in the feed.

 - How to structure the campaigns + what do I need for bidding?- Do I need segment the campaigns by the margins, availability or another business priority (vendor investment, priority to sell goods from the warehouse,…)

 - What would be a suitable sitelink? – the subcategories/ recommended collections etc.